-Rated officer with minimum of four years of service, assigned as full-time FSO, on a Unit Manning Document (UMD) position under Functional Account Code (FAC) 11H100.
-Enlisted personnel, minimum grade E-7, assigned as full-time FSNCO, on a UMD position under FAC 11H100.
+For rated officers with a minimum of four years of service, assigned as full-time FSO, on a Unit Manning Document (UMD) positionunder Functional Account Code (FAC) 11H100.
+Enlisted personnel, minimum grade E-5, assigned as full-time FSNCO, on a UMD position under FAC 11H100.
 Air Force civilian personnel, GS-0018 or GS-0803, assigned to a Flight Safety Manager position, on a UMD position under FAC 11H100.
 Only personnel currently filling, or selected to fill, the UMD position are eligible to attend.
-(See AFI 91-202, para 2.1.5 for additional FSNCO requirements.)
+(See AFI 91-202, para 2.1.5, for additional FSNCO requirements.)
 MAJCOM/FOA/DRU Safety Training POCs must request waiver, through AFSEC/SET firstname.lastname@example.org for personnel who do not meet eligibility requirements.
 Air Force personnel must obtain class seats/quotas through their MAJCOM/FOA/DRU Safety office.
 Personnel assigned below Wing-level may attend on a space-available basis.

-All students enrolled in the ASPM course must complete prerequisites before arrival.
+Prerequisite: All students enrolled in the ASPM course must complete a prerequisite before arrival.
 For instructions:

 Class Length: 5 days